sentinel-seed/sentinel/src/sentinelseed/integrations/langgraph/README.md

 | **SCOPE** | Is this within bounds? | Jailbreaks, authority claims, persona hijacking |
 | **PURPOSE** | Does this serve benefit? | Purposeless destruction, no legitimate value |

 **Key Insight:** The Purpose gate is unique to THSP.
-Actions that pass harm checks may still fail purpose validation—"delete all records" causes harm, but even "reorganize files randomly" fails purpose without legitimate benefit.
+Actions that pass harm checks may still fail purpose validation; "delete all records" causes harm, but even "reorganize files randomly" fails purpose without legitimate benefit.

 ## State Integration